-An application for Examination must be accomp anı ea
+An application for Examination must be according mpanied

-by the proper fee:
+by the proper fee.

 Matriculation examination at an outside centre \$ 5 00

 †Special Matriculation examination 4 00

 ††Professional examination, each year of the Curriculum 10 00

 Individual subjects, each subject 5 00

 Supplementary examination, each subject 5 00

-Students who register only for the purpose of taking examinations are exempt from the payment of this fee. †A Matriculation examination taken by a student after his second Autumn term of attendance at the University will be charged for, as a Special examination (\$4.00) if taken in January, as a Supplementary (\$2.00) if taken in September. ††This includes the diploma fee.
-When a candidate for the D. D. S. degree has not taken all his professional examinations at this University, the fee payable to the University shall be \$40.00.
+Students who register only for the purpose of taking examinations are exempt from the payment of this fee.

+†A Matriculation examination taken by a student after his second Autumn term of attendance at the University will be charged for, as a Special examination (\$4.00) if taken in January, as a Supplementary (\$2.00) if taken in September. ††This includes the diploma fee.
+When a candidate for the D. D. S. degree has not taken all his professional examinations at this University, the fee payable to the University about the second se to the University shall be \$40.00.